SJasoria/sjasoria.github.io/about/index.md

 comments: true
 modified: 2017-07-16
 ---
+Hi!
+My name is Shruti Jasoria.

-Hailing from Jaipur, I’m currently pursuing Computer Science from Birla Institute of Technology and Science Pilani.
+Hailing from Jaipur, I’m currently a fourth year undergrad, pursuing Computer Science from Birla Institute of Technology and Science Pilani.

 I have been into development for quite some time now, mostly working with JavaScript and Python.
 Most of it was done while contributing to [Perfherder](https://wiki.mozilla.org/EngineeringProductivity/Projects/Perfherder), Mozilla’s dashboard to analyse performance test results.
 I have written python scripts to automate small tasks.
-Machine Learning has recently caught my interest.
+Recently, machine Learning has caught my interest.

 A few of all the things I like: